Andrew graduated with a Doctor of Philosophy (Arts) in Literature from The University of Melbourne in 2011

 He also cites the graduate researcher's capacity to build an argument and write clearly and persuasively for effective communication between different audiences.
 Andrew's engagement role makes use of his deep knowledge of the academic environment and these communication skills "to build a bridge between the academic view of the world and the outside."

-Andrew's career intent on completing his PhD was to work in academia, which he did for a period.
+Andrew's career intention on completing his PhD was to work in academia, which he did for a period.
 At the same time, he developed an interest in communicating between academia and other audiences and found some opportunities to do this which he greatly enjoyed.
 The role at Victoria University offered a chance to convert this emergent interest and his PhD experience into a professional career in research engagement and community outreach.